Charlie-Green/Find-Your-Cell/readme.md

 ##### Security
 The following features make Sviazeń secure:
 - SHA-512 hash for passwords, which is considered the standard de-facto.
 - HTTPS connection between the client and the server, with a custom certificate.
-The certificate key is obviously *not* published to this repository.
+The certificate key is obviously *not* published to this repository. - __PENDING, BUT NOT SUPPORTED YET__
 - The client app does cache some information, but it *never* persists any user-sensitive data.
 - Raw password is not stored even in RAM.
 The app operates with password hash.